saharla91/Mini-project/README.md

 # what can this programme do?
-User is able to view products, couriers and orders.
+User is able to view products, couriers and orders. user is able to add to products, couriers and orders.
 User is able to update products, couriers and orders.
 User is able to delete products, couriers and orders.

+#